 I will also be talking in the past tense for this comparison, as the Solo HD’s are discontinued.

-Build quality.
-The Monster DNA seems extremely durable, and can bend and twist in ridiculous ways without cracking, breaking, snapping, ore even making a sound.
-The Solo HD’s by contrast were clunkier and made noise if you shook them.
+- Build quality.
+The Monster DNA seems extremely durable, and can bend and twist in ridiculous ways without cracking, breaking, snapping, or even making a sound.
+The Solo HD by contrast was clunkier and made noise if you shook them.
 They were loose and flabby, and weren’t nearly as durable as the DNA.